 5. In the case of IPv6 multi-homing, the SMF notifies the UE to stop using the IPv6 prefix corresponding to PSA2.
 Also the SMF sends IPv6 multi-homed routing rule along with the IPv6 prefix corresponding to PSA1 to the UE.
 Based on the information provided in the Router Advertisement, the UE starts using the IPv6 prefix (corresponding to PSA1) for corresponding traffic.

-6. The SMF responds I-SMF with Nsmf_PDUSession_Update Response.

 7. The SMF provides I-SMF with N4 information for the local UPF(s) with a SMF initiated Nsmf_PDUSession_Update Request; The N4 information indicates the removal of the traffic offload rules.

 8. If a new UPF that replaces existing I-UPF is selected in step 2, the I-SMF releases the old I-UPF.
 Otherwise the I-SMF updates the existing I-UPF with new rules in order to remove the UL-CL/BP functionality from that I-UPF.